Arvid Brorsson: Monza

 On 29 January 2025, Brorsson moved to Italy, joining Serie A club Monza on a contract until June 2027.

+Raków Częstochowa

+On 18 August 2026, Brorsson joined Polish club Raków Częstochowa on a three-year contract, with the option to extend the deal by an additional year.

 International career

 Brorsson played two matches with Sweden U19 in the 2018 UEFA European Under-19 Championship qualification, against Moldova (3–0 victory) and Serbia (3–2 defeat).
 He received his first call-up to the Sweden U21 team on 7 June 2019, for a friendly match against Norway, playing as a starter in a 3–1 win.